 The iTero® scanner takes thousands (6,000 to be exact***) of images every second to recreate a 3D digital image of the inside of your child’s mouth on the computer.
 This allows the orthodontist to create a treatment plan and the Invisalign brand to create your child’s clear aligners.

 *** Data on file at Align Technology as of November 7, 2018

 When they’re done scanning, you even get to see a rendering of what your child’s new smile could look like.
 It’s really neat!

 Follow Zoë’s Invisalign Treatment Journey

-We’ll be talking about Zoë’s Invisalign treatment journey on the blog and social media over the next year.
+We’ll be talking about Zoë’s Invisalign treatment journey on the blog and social media over the next year or 2.
 In the next post, you’ll get to see Zoë in her Invisalign clear aligners, so stay tuned!